 Agriculture has always been celebrated as the primary sector in India.
-India is an agrarian economy, which means, agriculture is the dominant sector in the Indian economy.
 Even to this day, in spite of the Indian economy opening up to the world and height of globalization, close to 70% of the population still depends on agriculture for its livelihood.
-Besides providing food to nation, agriculture consumes labour, provides saving, contributes to market of industrial goods and earns foreign exchange.
-Indian economy was a backward and agricultural based economy at the time of its independence.
-Thanks to the Green Revolution, India is now self-sufficient in food production.
+Besides providing food to nation, agriculture consumes labour, contributes to market of industrial goods and earns foreign exchange.